Mr Benn: Advertising

+Mr Benn appeared on one of the twelve postage stamps issued by Royal Mail in January 2014 to celebrate classic children's programmes.

 In January 2018, The Insurance Emporium launched its first national TV ad featuring Mr Benn.
-The Financial Times observed that the ad followed a current trend in the UK of using nostalgic cartoon characters in adverts such as Lloyds Bank subsidiary, Halifax.
+The Financial Times observed that the ad followed a trend in the UK at the time of using nostalgic cartoon characters in adverts such as Lloyds Bank subsidiary, Halifax.
 The first advert featured Mr Benn and a new supporting character, Eddie the dog.
 It was the first time new content of Mr Benn had aired on British televisions since 2005.
 The three supporting characters were The Shopkeeper, Eddie the dog and Gus the gorilla.

 Clothing accessories

-In 2017, Turnbull & Asser launched 3 limited edition pocket squares featuring Mr Benn in a James Bond style, corresponding with an exhibition of original Mr Benn artworks at the Illustration Cupboard which at that time was next door in St James.
-Originally four different designs, the 2017 Westminster Attack caused the decision to not produce the final image of Mr Benn facing his adversaries outside the Houses of Parliament and next to the bridge in question.
+In 2017, Turnbull & Asser launched three limited-edition pocket squares featuring Mr Benn in a James Bond style, corresponding with an exhibition of original Mr Benn artworks at the Illustration Cupboard which at that time was next door in St James.
+Originally four different designs, the 2017 Westminster Attack caused the decision to not produce the final image of Mr Benn facing his adversaries outside the Houses of Parliament and next to Westminster Bridge.
 The original picture can be seen on the Illustration Cupboard blog.